Gąbin: Post-war Poland

 The anti-communist resistance was active in the town.
 Between 1974 and 1991 the Warsaw radio mast in Konstantynów, a village belonging to Gąbin commune (gmina) was the tallest structure on earth.
 The tower was used to broadcast the programs of Polish Radio throughout Europe.
 Because of fears that the tower's incredibly powerful radio waves might cause health problems, a large number of villagers who had once farmed the land directly under and around the tower were migrated to a block-style apartment building in the center of Gąbin, where many still reside today.
-The town has experienced a remarkable renaissance since the fall of Communism.
+The town has experienced a remarkable renaissance since the Revolutions of 1989.

 Education

 Gąbin is home to a large high school of over 1,000 students with specialties in modern farming techniques, technical skills, and preparation for higher education.
 The school has been home to Peace Corps volunteers and has promoted foreign exchange visits with peers from Germany, Russia, and other countries.